DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 $ catkin_create_pkg rosbot_patrol roscpp
 ```

-We use whole algorithm from simulation but we add some more cool features, current version of rosbot has not enough computing power so we have to outsource image processing, for this case we have to implement compressed image transport, also
+We use whole algorithm from simulation, but we add some more cool features, current version of rosbot has not enough computing power, so we have to outsource image processing, for this case we have to implement compressed image transport, also

 ## Main code

-We need to create files for our patrol task to do so we have to create directory src and include.
+We need to create files for our patrol task to do, so we have to create directory src and include.
 ```
 $ roscd rosbot_patrol
 $ mkdir src